-Scope 1 emissions: Uncertainty range Scope 1 emissions: Main sources of uncertainty Scope 1 emissions: Please expand on the uncertainty in your data Scope 2 emissions: Uncertainty range Scope 2 emissions: Main sources of uncertainty Scope 2 emissions: Please expand on the uncertainty in your data More than 10% but less than or equal to 20% Data Gaps Assumptions Extrapolation Metering/ Measurement Constraints Sampling Data Management Since our report has not yet been fully verified, and due to the diversity and scale of our company, results are subject to different deviations.
-ICL's estimation is that the uncertainty range could reach up to 20% of Scope 1 emissions, which could thereby reach an overall figure as high as 2,110,394 tonnes CO2e.
+Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 10% but less than or equal to 20% Data Gaps Assumptions Extrapolation Metering/ Measurement Constraints Sampling Data Management Since our report has not yet been fully verified, and due to the diversity and scale of our company, results are subject to different deviations.
+ICL's estimation is that the uncertainty range could reach up to 20% of Scope 1 emissions, which could thereby reach an overall figure as high as 2,062,208 tonnes CO2e.
 Figures given in this report are valid to the best of our knowledge at this time.
-Potential reasons for variation could include mistakes in measuring, calculating and/or internal reporting of figures relevant for emission calculation and missing units in the scope of reporting (although these are estimated to account for less than 1% of total emissions).
+Potential reasons for variation could include mistakes in measuring, calculating and/or internal reporting of figures relevant for emission calculation and missing units in the scope of reporting (although these are estimated to account for less than 0.5% of total emissions).
 In addition, calculations of process emissions are made by senior engineers at different ICL facilities.
 Although we consider these calculations reliable, they might deviate slightly from actual emissions.
-More than 10% but less than or equal to 20% Data Gaps Assumptions Extrapolation Metering/ Measurement Constraints Sampling Data Management Since our report has not yet been fully verified, and due to the diversity and scale of our company, results are subject to different deviations.
-ICL's estimation is that the uncertainty range could reach up to 20% of Scope 2 emissions, which could thereby reach an overall figure as high as 1,260,582 tonnes CO2e.
+Scope 2 More than 10% but less than or equal to 20% Data Gaps Assumptions Extrapolation Metering/ Measurement Constraints Sampling Data Management Since our report has not yet been fully verified, and due to the diversity and scale of our company, results are subject to different deviations.
+ICL's estimation is that the uncertainty range could reach up to 20% of Scope 2 emissions, which could thereby reach an overall figure as high as 1,011,936 tonnes CO2e.
 Figures given in this report are valid to the best of our knowledge at this time.
-Potential reasons for variation could include mistakes in measuring, calculating and/or internal reporting of figures relevant for emission calculation and missing units in the scope of reporting (although these are estimated to account for less than 1% of total emissions).
+Potential reasons for variation could include mistakes in measuring, calculating and/or internal reporting of figures relevant for emission calculation and missing units in the scope of reporting (although these are estimated to account for less than 0.5% of total emissions).
 Some uncertainty is added from missing information on the production methods of the small quantities of steam purchased by ICL companies from external suppliers.
 An average emission factor has been implemented in such cases.